mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets/client-apis/list-values.md

 {{% alert type="info" %}}
 The `get` method was introduced in Mendix 9.0.

 You can obtain an instance of `ReactNode` by using the `ListWidgetValue` as a function and calling it with an item.
-This is deprecated, will be removed in Mendix 10, and should be replaced by a call to the `get` function as described [above](#get-function).
+This is deprecated, will be removed in Mendix 10, and should be replaced by a call to the `get` function.
 {{% /alert %}}